-Also, the Dean of the College of Engineering, Dr. Miguel Salinas, who collaborates and is strongly involved with the Computer Science Engineering program, was invited as a member of the Academy of Computer Science Engineering for the program review process.
+Also, the Dean of the College of Engineering, Dr. Miguel Salinas, who collaborates and is strongly involved with the Computer Science Engineering program (ya que ese es su background?), was invited as a member of the Academy of Computer Science Engineering for the program review process.
 Also, as a policy established by the College of Engineering, any new full-time faculty member, with specialization in Computer Science and/or Software Engineering, will become a member of the Academy of Computer Science and Software Engineering.